johnwarden/jonathanwarden.com/content/theory/improving-bridge-based-ranking/index.md

 ## Breaking the Algorithm

 The algorithm uses Matrix Factorization to find a latent factor that best explains the variation among users votes.
 It assumes that this latent factor corresponds to some sort of polarization within the community.
-But what if this is not the case?
+But what if the latent factor is due to **diversity** but not **polarization**.
 What if the factor that best explains variation in users' votes corresponds to, for example, how informed or educated that user is?
 For example, suppose in some expert advice forum the regression for a post looks like this.

            Vote